tnauckunas/field-system-reinstall-log/assets/piano_installs/piano_transport_gallery.md

 ### 📦 Mid-Transit Handling
 ![Upright piano staged mid-relocation](https://github.com/user-attachments/assets/8926d9c2-658b-43c8-a6ef-17d55dd1e976)

-Piano was wrapped, braced, and positioned upright for stair lift navigation.
+Piano was wrapped and on the piano board, braced, and positioned upright for stair lift navigation.
 Balance and tilt kept to center mass to protect pedal interface.

 ---